hussainalmahmud/YOLOv8-Human-Pose-Estimation/README.md

 ### 4. `pose_custom_data_train.py` 🏋️‍♂️

 - **Description**: Fine-tune the YOLOv8 pose detection model on a custom dataset.
-This process involves retraining the pre-trained model with data that's more specific to your task, enhancing model specificity and accuracy.
+This process involves retraining the pre-trained model with data that's more specific to the task, enhancing model specificity and accuracy.

 - **Use Case**: Optimal for scenarios requiring the model to adapt to unique environments or objects.
 Especially beneficial in improving detection precision and reducing false positives/negatives in challenging or borderline cases.

-**Note**: Utilizing tools like Intel's CVAT for keypoint annotation can significantly enhance the effectiveness of the training process on custom datasets.
+**Note**: Utilizing tools like Intel's CVAT for keypoint annotation.

 - **Example Command**:
   ```bash